neurolaboratories/perf/README.md

 What are the best numbers to highlight this?
 * Mean HTTP response time when sending batches of 8 images per second: **234 ms**
-* Mean HTTP response time when sending batches of 100 images each 10 seconds: **395 ms**
+* Mean HTTP response time when sending batches of 100 images each 10 seconds: **395 ms** # TODO: change ro random

 ### Scenario 1 - 8 images per second (flat)